 The information contained in this report release may contain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Exchange Act.
 All statements, other than statements of historical facts, included or referenced in this report which address activities, events or developments which White Mountains expects or anticipates will or may occur in the future are forward-looking statements.
 The words "believe," "intend," "expect," "anticipate," "project," "estimate," "predict" and similar expressions are also intended to identify forward-looking statements.
-These forwardlooking statements include, among others, statements with respect to White Mountains':
+These forward-looking statements include, among others, statements with respect to White Mountains':

-- future growth in tangible book value per share or return on equity; - business strategy; - financial and operating targets or plans; - incurred losses and the adequacy of its loss and LAE reserves; - projections of revenues, income (or loss), earnings (or loss) per share, dividends, market share or other financial forecasts; - expansion and growth of its business and operations; and - future capital expenditures.
+- future growth in tangible book value per share or return on equity; - business strategy; - financial and operating targets or plans; - incurred losses and the adequacy of its loss and LAE reserves; - projections of revenues, income (or loss), earnings (or loss) per share, dividends, market share or other financial forecasts; - expansion and growth of our business and operations; and - future capital expenditures.

 These statements are based on certain assumptions and analyses made by White Mountains in light of its experience and perception of historical trends, current conditions and expected future developments, as well as other factors believed to be appropriate in the circumstances.
-However, whether actual results and developments will conform with its expectations and predictions is subject to
+However, whether actual results and developments will conform with our expectations and predictions is subject to a number of risks and uncertainties that could cause actual results to differ materially from expectations, including:

-- the continued availability of capital and financing; - general economic, market or business conditions; - business opportunities (or lack thereof) that may be presented to it and pursued; - competitive forces, including the conduct of other property and casualty insurers and reinsurers; - changes in domestic or foreign laws or regulations applicable to White Mountains, its competitors or its clients; - an economic downturn or other economic conditions adversely affecting its financial position; - loss reserves established subsequently proving to have been inadequate; and - other factors, most of which are beyond White Mountains' control.
+- the continued availability of capital and financing; - general economic, market or business conditions;

+- business opportunities (or lack thereof) that may be presented to it and pursued; - competitive forces, including the conduct of other property and casualty insurers and reinsurers - changes in domestic or foreign laws or regulations applicable to White Mountains, its competitors or its clients; - an economic downturn or other economic conditions adversely affecting its financial position; - loss reserves established subsequently proving to have been inadequate; and - other factors, most of which are beyond White Mountains' control.